Poiesis II Experiments by Jimmy Kweon, Ryan Wang, Paul Doyle, and Sylvia Kim

 Instructor: Niloufar Alenjery

 This course critically examines the professional practice of architecture through historical and contemporary lenses.
 Students explore how the practice of architecture has evolved and the role of the architect in shaping not just the built environment, but societal values and well-being.
-The course integrates discussions on health, safety, welfare, professional ethics, regulatory frameworks, climate change and career pathways.
+The course integrates discussions on health, safety, welfare, professional ethics, regulatory frameworks, climate change and career pathways, as well as the challenges of professional practice with present and future AI tools and the legal implications of their use.

 Instructor: Richard Nisa